In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 “As the DSA's website states: "At the root of our socialism is a profound commitment to democracy, as means and end.
 As we are unlikely to see an IMMEDIATE end to capitalism [i.e., market exchange and private ownership] tomorrow, DSA fights for reforms today that will weaken the power of corporations and increase the power of working people."”

 Immediate means not now but eventually.
-Democratic socialism has state control of the economy and abolition of private property as its end game.
+Democratic socialism has state control of the economy and the abolition of private property as its endgame.
 Democratic Socialists of America say so in their own words!
-And fully-realized socialism inescapably leads to totalitarianism, not democratic.
+And fully-realized socialism inescapably leads to totalitarianism, not democracy.

-Despite having sympathy with the notion of a greater state role in some aspects of meeting basic needs, I will adamantly contest socialism.
+Despite sympathizing with the notion of a greater state role in meeting basic needs, I will adamantly contest socialism.
 Market exchange is paramount to generating and sustaining human well-being.
-It is what has led to the “great divergence” from a world where the overwhelming majority had a subsistence existence during short difficult lives, into a world where extreme poverty is on the verge of elimination.
-Life expectancy has more than doubled in recent generations and indicators of well-being are improving on nearly every front.
-Furthermore, I’ll say that the freedom to own property, to truck and trade, to partner with others in productive enterprises, and to reap the rewards is a basic human right.
-Not absolute but a right nonetheless.
+It has led to the "great divergence" from a world where the overwhelming majority had a subsistent existence during short difficult lives into a world where extreme poverty is on the verge of elimination.
+Life expectancy has more than doubled recently, and well-being indicators are improving on nearly every front.
+Furthermore, I'll say that the freedom to own property, truck and trade, partner with others in productive enterprises, and reap the rewards is a basic human right.
+Not absolute, but a right, nonetheless.

 Advocating for a social safety net that cares for the most vulnerable is a matter of social justice.
 Advocating for private stewardship of property and market exchange is as well.